Computer model reveals free NFL picks, best bets for Week 7

 Sunday's NFL schedule features six games in the 1 p.m.
 ET window, including the New York Jets looking for their first win of the season at home against the Carolina Panthers.
 The Jets have struggled offensively all season, but New York could have success on Sunday against a Carolina team that is 2-18 in its last 20 games on the road.
 According to the latest Week 7 NFL odds, the Panthers are favored by 1.5 points on the road, while the over/under for total points scored is 41.
 SportsLine's model is backing the Jets to pull off the upset and cover the spread in 59% of simulations.

 The model is also backing the Vikings (+1.5) to cover the spread at home against the Eagles, while the Over (45.5) hits 57% of the time in Raiders vs. Chiefs.
+The Over has hit in seven of the last 10 meetings between the Chiefs and Raiders, and SportsLine's model is projecting 49 combined points on Sunday.
 Before locking in your Week 7 NFL picks, be sure to check out the top NFL betting picks from SportsLine's advanced computer model.

 New users can also target the all-new DraftKings promo code, which offers $300 in bonus bets and three free months of NBA League Pass: